 Fixed Asset Turnover Ratio

-The fixed asset turnover ratio is the ratio of net sales to net fixed assets (also known as property, plant, and equipment).
+The fixed asset turnover ratio compares net sales to net fixed assets.
 A high ratio indicates that a business is:

 - Doing an effective job of generating sales with a relatively small amount of fixed assets